geoffreylitt/homepage/source/articles/2020-07-19-tools-over-apps-for-personal-notetaking.html.md

 The user experience still isn't nearly as polished as a highly integrated tool like Notion.
 But it's clear that someone at least thought about how all the pieces fit together into a cohesive whole.
 It feels closer to a product than a random bag of parts.

-I think this is a neat way of thinking about creating value in software. **The essential value of Foam isn't code—it's the opinionated curation of existing building blocks.**
+I think this is a neat way of creating value in software. **The essential value of Foam isn't code—it's the opinionated curation of existing building blocks.**

 ## Software as curation